aZolo77/react-nextjs-crash-course/README.md

    - Description: List of things to take on a trip.
    - Topics Covered: Handling Forms, Updating State, Child-to-Parent Communication, Derived State, Moving components into Separate Files.

+5. **Project 5: Eat-'N-Split**

+   - Description: A simple App for spliting a Bill with your friends.
+   - Topics Covered: Practicing the covered concepts.